Born in 1979 in Denmark, I grew up in a coastal village close to Aarhus.

 I have worked and lived in Denmark, Sweden, Switzerland, Italy, China and Japan, and have collaborated with people from all over the world.

 In 2017 I founded my own company “Grand Film” which produces online videos in the ambience of art and music as well as staged production of contemporary dance and video art.
+In 2018/2019 I was an artist in residence at the art Festival Fabbrica Europa.
+In this project I collaborated with choreographer and dancer Isabella Giustina and composer/musicians Francesco Giorgi and Francesco Gherardi using improvisation as a way to create dialogue between video art, dance and music.

 I’m currently doing postproduction on a short documentary film about a young italian artist who deals with a child hood trauma through her paintings as well as pre-producing a dance performance with italian choreographer Clara Burgio and Danish composer Morten Carlsen.